tfabris/BlueGigaEmpeg/README.md

 mount my empeg in my trunk with this.
 But if you don't have one, plan on still having to mount your empeg where you can get to it.

-This project only works with the empeg Car Mk2 or the Rio Car player.
-It will not work with the empeg Car Mk1 player.

 Acknowledgments
 ------------------------------------------------------------------------------